sjanhunen/dokimazo/papers/one-question.rst

 A Man After God's Own Heart
 ===========================

-David stands out among the first 3 kings of Israel.
-He is the only one described as being a man after God's own heart.
-What can we learn from his life?

-Saul was told he would be replaced with someone after the heart of God.
+We can't be looking at the heart in like this without considering the example of someone who was called out as being a "man after God's own heart."
+Of course, I am speaking of King David.

+Burnt offerings have a way of coming up again and again.
+This time, Israel is in war with the Phiistines and is running scared.
+The prophet Samuel is delayed.
+Samuel is supposed to come and offer a sacrifice.
+Saul was supposed to wait for Samuel, but he got impatient and offered it himeslf.
+What is the significance of this act of disobedience?
+Expand upon it.

+In response to this disobedience, Samuel tells Saul point blank that God is going to replace him as king.
+The Lord was going to find someone after His own heart.
+He was speacking, of course, of David.

+Later in chapter 15, after another act of disobedience, Samuel says this to Saul:

+[1Sa 15:22-23 NKJV] 22 So Samuel said: "Has the LORD [as great] delight in burnt offerings and sacrifices, As in obeying the voice of the LORD?
+Behold, to obey is better than sacrifice, [And] to heed than the fat of rams.
+23 For rebellion [is as] the sin of witchcraft, And stubbornness [is as] iniquity and idolatry.
+Because you have rejected the word of the LORD, He also has rejected you from [being] king."

+Saul just didn't get what obeying the Lord was about.
+Externally, he had a lot going for him.
+But he was disobedient to the Lord.
+I believe he was disobedient because he didn't "get it" in his heart.
+And so the Lord ultimately replaced him with David as king.

-On the surface, David committed some pretty serious sins.
+David committed some pretty serious sins.
 Thinking of the big two, he committed both murder and adultery.
-How could God call a murderer and an adulterer someone after His own heart.
+How could God call a murderer and an adulterer someone after His own heart?
+I believe this is becuase David "got it" in a way that Saul never did.
+We can understand this by looking at how David responsed to sin.

 David's Response to Sin
 -----------------------